Cylinder head

 |

-Drives a high pressure pump.
+Drives the high pressure pump.

 |